Quick start

 Chapter 2 — What you need

-Windows 10/11 or a recent macOS version.
-8 GB RAM minimum, 16 GB is nicer.
+Windows 10/11 or a recent macOS.
+8 GB RAM is the minimum; 16 GB is more comfortable.

 A ChatGPT account